wernerjoss/bulkmail/README.md

 ![](screenshot.png)

+## Usage:
+The CLI Version, bulkmail.py, is the core function of this Program.
+It takes the Recipient File Name and the Message File Name as mandatory Arguments, others for Simulation (Test before actual sending!), Logfile creation, Nice Title and Attachment (File) are optional.
+Configuration (SMTP Server, Sender Credentials) is (currently) inside the source code and must be adapted to your needs before actual use.
+bulkmail.yp should be stored somwhere in your PATH, e.g. /usr/local/bin .
+The same applies for the GUI Frontend bmgui.py.
+Be sure to provide the Recipints List File in the correct Format !
+(each Line holds Fist Name, blank, Last Name, blank, <email address> - empty Lines or Lines beginning with # are ignored).

 ## Hints:
 Message sent is from MsgFileName, preceeded by 'Hallo <Name>,\n'
 RecListFileName must contain one Recipient per line in the form 'Vorname Name <email>'	note: surrounding <> for email Adress is required !